 3. Unofficial Review

-Send your transcripts to your admissions representative at your new school in order to get them reviewed by the campus registrar.
-Also be sure to review the schools credit transfer policy for grade, block transfer, and course by course evaluation requirements.
+Send your transcripts to your admissions representative at your new school in order to have them reviewed by the campus registrar.
+Also be sure to review the school’s credit transfer policy for grade, block transfer, and course-by-course evaluation requirements.